 If you already started to figure out your itinerary for Japan, you have certainly come across some information about Miyajima island and the famous Itsukushima Torii (the huge red gate that’s floating on the water).
 It usually takes at least 40 minutes to get to the island and, therefore, is normal for you to wonder if it is worth the visit or if you should spend the time exploring Hiroshima a little more.
 If this is your first trip to Japan, don’t ignore Miyajima.

 Miyajima is worth at least a full-day visit.
-Depending on how much visitors are willing to explore or hike the area, Miyajima is also worth an overnight stay too.
+Depending on how much visitors are willing to explore or hike the area, Miyajima is also worth an overnight stay.
 For those willing to see one of the top three scenic views of Japan, Miyajima is undeniably a must-visit.

-Now late’s take a look at all the things that make this island so famous (for foreign tourist, but also for the Japanese), how do you get there and how much time should you plan to spend on the island.
+Now let’s take a look at all the things that make this island so famous (for foreign tourists, but also for the Japanese), how you get there, and how much time should you plan to spend on the island.

 By the way, if you’re taking a long train ride to get to Miyajima, it is better to buy a Japan Rail Pass to save some money.

 The first thing to keep in mind is that Miyajima is the number one destination for those visiting Hiroshima and there are good reasons for that.
 If you offer yourself the gift of visiting the sacred island of Miyajima, I bet you will have an unforgettable experience.

 Miyajima means “shrine island” in Japanese and it’s one of Japan’s top 3 scenic sites, but the island’s native name is actually Itsukushima.